Guide

 Conversion Rates

-While high engagement rates are great, what you ultimately want to see is a positive impact on your conversions.
+While high engagement rates are great, what you ultimately want to see is something that improves your conversion rate.
 But as we said, B2B companies have longer sales cycles, so you’ll want to measure other conversions that will eventually lead to closed-won deals, like:

 • Meetings booked